realrussia/train-tickets-gateway-doc/models/request/Person.rst

 #.  string **country_of_birth** Deprecated!
 Alias for PlaceOfBirth.
 Will be removed soon;

 #.  string **place_of_birth** Place of birth that specified in document.
 If there is no such field than should be sent "-".
 Value should be less than 99 symbols.
-Allowed latin, cyrillic symbols, digits, commas and spaces;
+Allowed latin, cyrillic symbols, digits, commas, dashes and spaces;